D-Coder135/Assignment2_Fullstack/README.md

 # Assignment2_Fullstack

 An assignment covering some basic concepts of HTML along with some styling concepts of CSS.
-The assignment was officially given by a faculty of GLA University Mr. Pankaj Kapoor.
+The assignment was officially assigned by a faculty of GLA University Mr. Pankaj Kapoor.